Missed a Sunday? Check out our sermons at www.soundcloud.com/ncclaguna

 Featuring John Gardiner, B. J. Beu & Mary Scifres

-This past Sunday, as Holy Week began, we remembered the final week of Jesus’ life.
+This past spring, as Holy Week began, we remembered the final week of Jesus’ life.
 After the initial joy of Jesus coming into Jerusalem like a king on Palm Sunday, the mood shifts dramatically and everything starts to unravel.
 Shortly after singing Jesus’ praises as he rode a colt into the holy city, the crowds and even his disciples betrayed and denied him.
 Fickleness of heart and betrayal emerge at every turn.
 To avoid moving from the joy of Palm Sunday to the joy of Easter without moving through the anguish of Holy Thursday and Good Friday, today’s service focuses on the all too human trait of falling away when we should be following faithfully.
 Come and celebrate as the youth wave palm branches at the beginning of the service.
 Come and face the powerful emotions as we explore the depths of Jesus’ passion during this holy time.
 In lieu of a sermon, local poet John Gardiner and NCC’s own Rev. B. J. Beu offered three dramatic dialogues between the disciples Judas and John.

 We were inspired in January with a message from Rev. Carlos Correa ~ “Shining God’s Light” ~ based on Psalm 27:1